Comprehensive Guide to Analyzing and Optimizing PostgreSQL Log Buffer Performance

 1. Check WAL file directory:

-- Count WAL file writes and ensure they align with expected rates based on workload.
+You should ensure that WAL file writes align with expected rates based on your workload.

 6. Use pg_stat_activity